ruskiar/AeriesDataValidation/README.md

 FROM STU
     LEFT JOIN LOC
           ON  LOC.CD = STU.SC
-              AND LOC.SNM <> ''
+              --Short Name under school info needs to be filled in AND LOC.SNM <> ''
     LEFT JOIN LOC AS LOCNS
           ON  LOCNS.CD = STU.NS
-              AND LOCNS.SNM <> ''
+              --Short Name under school info needs to be filled in AND LOCNS.SNM <> ''
 WHERE STU.TG = '*'
     AND STU.NS <> STU.SC